 TVHeadend remembering the state of a service before it went AWOL (i.e. service xyz was part of channel abc and channel abc had tag 123) or

 Stop TVHeadend from assuming that when a service is temporarily unavailable that it is AWOL - presume it will return at some point and when it does, it should slot right in to where it was before it disappeared.

 I hope this makes sense - sorry it's not an easy thing to explain but perhaps you've seen this before or you know that this behaviour is by design and can suggest a different way of working.

-Updated by Jonathan Thomson about 5 years ago
+Updated by Jonathan Thomson over 5 years ago

 I do wonder if the auto mapping based on bouquets is part of the problem - from what I know about bouquets, they are designed to automatically add, remove, rename, reorder etc. channels as they're found on the transponder.
 It makes no allowance for a channel temporarily disappearing from the mux.